mia-platform/documentation/docs/marketplace/add_to_marketplace/manage_marketplace_items.md

 :::

-Follow the steps in the [Modifying the Marketplace Item](#enabling-the-visibility-to-all-companies); once you are finished save the file and apply it to the Marketplace:
+Follow the steps in the [Modifying the Marketplace Item](#enabling-the-visibility-to-all-companies); once you have finished, save the file and apply it to the Marketplace:

 ```sh
 miactl marketplace apply -f myMarketplaceItem.json